shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 ## Updates
-Shake Dashboard uses *first_name* and *last_name* keys from the user metadata for presentation purposes.
-We recommend using these keys when sending appropriate user metadata to have a nice overview of your users on the Dashboard.

 Updates to the user metadata are _incremental_, or in other words _merged_.
 This means that user metadata key-value pairs are updated and not overwritten, allowing you to update